abednarz210/Power_BI_SALES/README.md

 * The dataset is a fictitious dataset based on global sales data for Adventure Works.
 * It focuses on total sales across four main categories: Bikes, Clothing, Accessories, and Components.
-* The data covers the time period from 2017 through 2020.
+* The data covers the period from 2017 through 2020.
 * The dataset includes information on salespeople, products, and geographic locations, and can be drilled down to the quarterly level for more detailed analysis.